Assurance of Support

 - your Customer Reference Number (CRN) if you have one

-- evidence of income for the previous 2 financial years, for example Notice of Tax Assessments for 2016-17 and 2015-16
+- evidence of income for the previous financial year, for example Notice of Tax Assessments for 2016-17

 In some instances, your evidence of income can be a letter from the Australian Taxation Office.